 We have three reportable segments: (i) Solar, (ii) Wind and (iii) Regulated Solar and Wind.
 These segments, which constitute the Company's entire portfolio of renewable energy facilities have been determined based on the management approach.
 The management approach designates the internal reporting used by management for making decisions and assessing performance as the source of the reportable segments.
 Our reportable segments are comprised of operating segments.
 An operating segment is defined as a component of an enterprise that engages in business activities from which it may earn revenues and incur expenses, and that has discrete financial information that is regularly reviewed by the chief operating decision makers in deciding how to allocate resources.
 Portugal Wind, Uruguay Wind, and the Regulated Spanish Solar and Wind segments are new operating segments that were added during the second quarter of 2018, and include all of Saeta's operations.
-Consequently, the Company's operating segments consist of: (i) Distributed Generation, North America Utility and International Utility, which are aggregated into the Solar reportable segment. (ii) Northeast Wind, Central Wind, Texas Wind, Hawaii Wind, Portugal Wind and Uruguay Wind operating segments, which are aggregated into the Solar and Wind reportable segment.
+Consequently, the Company's operating segments consist of: (i) Distributed Generation, North America Utility and International Utility, which are aggregated into the Solar reportable segment, (ii) Northeast Wind, Central Wind, Texas Wind, Hawaii Wind, Portugal Wind and Uruguay Wind operating segments, which are aggregated into the Wind reportable segment, and (iii) the Regulated Spanish Solar and Wind operating segments, which are aggregated within the Regulated Solar and Wind reportable segment.
 These operating segments have been aggregated into reportable segments as they have similar economic characteristics and meet all applicable aggregation criteria.
 We also have corporate expenses which include general and administrative expenses, acquisition costs, interest expense on corporate-level indebtedness, stock-based compensation and depreciation, accretion and amortization expense.
-All net operating revenues for the years ended December 31, 2018, 2017 and 2016 were earned by our reportable segments from external customers in the United States (including Puerto Rico), Canada, Spain, Portugal, the United Kingdom, Uruguay and Chile.
+All net operating revenues for the years ended December 31, 2018, 2017 and 2016 were earned by our reportable segments from external customers in the United States (including Puerto Ri